zachChilders/just-add-water/README.md

 jaw applies defense in depth to existing codebases to establish a secure baseline and improve your security posture with every deployment.

-## Cloud Scale

-jaw won't pay your AWS bill, but it will work with whatever cloud you need and ensure that you don't have to worry about scale anymore.

 ## Dependencies

 We ship jaw in a VSCode dev container.
 This means you only need to install the following: